 When Orlando was a small town, a group of mainly Midwestern people of German heritage were attracted here and gathered together with Pastor George Trapp to form Trinity Evangelical Lutheran Church in 1919.
 By 1921 they had built a small sanctuary on Hughey Street, where the Orlando Police Department is now headquartered, but that building was outgrown and sold in a very short time.
 After renting space for worship for several years, Trinity’s current sanctuary was built in late 1926, and the congregation began worshiping here in 1927.

 Talk about timing!
 The great Florida Boom turned into the great Florida Bust in the late ‘20s, followed by the Great Depression, and many of Trinity’s members moved back to the Midwest.
 Those who remained struggled mightily to preserve their fellowship and sanctuary.
 By God’s grace Trinity weathered that storm, but remained a small group until the post-World War II expansion of Orlando brought many Lutherans to live and work here.

-Today Trinity School cares for and educates over 300 children from six weeks old through eighth grade, with a major construction project underway that will add over 100 more next year, with a potential of serving about 500 in the next few years.
-The worshiping congregation averages about 400 people per weekend, with many opportunities for Christian service in reaching out to Orlando and the world.
-With 94 years of history behind us, Trinity is excited to begin a second century of sharing Jesus with those around us.
+Today Trinity Lutheran School cares for and educates nearly 400 children from six weeks old through eighth grade.
+The worshiping congregation averages about 300 people per weekend, with many opportunities for Christian witness and service in reaching out to downtown Orlando and the world.
+With 98 years of history behind us, Trinity is excited to begin a second century of sharing Jesus with those around us.
 Trinity’s100th anniversary wil be celebrated in the Spring of 2019.